0xBlackSonic/MiMC-Sponge/README.md

 ## Sponge Construction

-When we have a hashing or encryption routine, we can observe in the imag, that there is a repetitive function that's being repeatedly called,this is what we call an encryption routine.
+When we have a hashing or encryption routine, we can observe in the image, that there is a repetitive function that's being repeatedly called, this is what we call an encryption routine.

 <div align="center">
 <img src="images/img-02.png" width="800"/>